Kamala Harris is Biden's choice for Vice President!

 - 1 cup plain, full-fat yogurt (I used buttermilk)

-- 2 to 4 tbsp milk (did not use, as I used buttermilk as above)
+- 2 to 4 tablespoon milk (did not use, as I used buttermilk as above)

-- 3 tbsp butter, plus extra for skillet (I used 2 tbsp olive oil; and butter for skillet)
+- 3 tablespoon butter, plus extra for skillet (I used 2 tablespoon olive oil; and butter for skillet)

 - 2 tbsp sugar